Open-NET-Libraries/Open.Caching/README.md

 # Open.Caching

-Useful set of utilites and extensions for simplifying cache usage.
+Useful set of utilities and extensions for simplifying cache usage.